PAC-Bayesian Bounds on Constrained f-Entropic Risk Measures

 \subsection{PAC-Bayes in a Nutshell}

-\looseness=-1 We specifically stand in the setting of the PAC-Bayesian theory.
+\looseness=-1 We specifically work in the setting of the PAC-Bayesian theory.
 We assume a \textit{prior} distribution~$\P$ over the hypothesis space $\Hcal$, which encodes an \textit{a priori} belief about the hypotheses in $\Hcal$ before observing any data.
 Then, given $\P$ and a learning set $\S \!\sim\! \D^m$, the learner constructs a \textit{posterior} distribution $\Q_\S \!\in\! \M(\Hcal)$.
 We assume that $\Q_\S\!\ll\!\P$, \ie, the posterior $\Q_{\S}$ is absolutely continuous \wrt the prior $\P$.
 In practice, this condition ensures that the corresponding densities have the same support.
-Depending on the interpretation, $\Q_\S$ can be used in the two following ways.\\ In \textbf{classical PAC-Bayes}, $\Q_\S$ defines a randomized predictor\footnote{The randomized predictor is called the Gibbs classifier.}, which samples $h \!\sim\! \Q_\S$ for each input~$\xbf$, and then outputs $h(\xbf)$.
-The generalization gap is then the deviation between the expected true risk $\EE_{h \sim \Q_\S} \L(h)$ and the expected empirical risk $\EE_{h \sim \Q_\S} \Lemp(h)$.\\ In \textbf{disintegrated (or derandomized) PAC-Bayes}, $\Q_\S\!=\!\Phi(\S,\P)$ is learned by a deterministic algorithm\footnote{More formally, $\Q_{\S}$ can be seen as a Markov kernel.} $\Phi: (\XY)^m \!\times\! \M(\Hcal)\! \rightarrow \! \M(\Hcal)$.
-Then, a single deterministic hypothesis $h$ drawn from $\Q_\S$ is considered.
-Then, the generalization gap measures the deviation between $\L(h)$ and $\Lemp(h)$ for this hypothesis $h$.\\ Historically, PAC-Bayesian theory has focused on the randomized risk~\citep{shawe1997pac,mcallester1998some}.
-A seminal result is the bound of \citet{McAllester2003}, improved by \citet{maurer2004note}, stating that with probability at least $1\!-\!\delta$ over $\S\!\sim\!\D^m$, we have
+Depending on the interpretation, $\Q_\S$ can be used in the two following ways.

+In \textbf{classical PAC-Bayes}, $\Q_\S$ defines a randomized predictor\footnote{The randomized predictor is called the Gibbs classifier.}, which samples $h \!\sim\! \Q_\S$ for each input~$\xbf$, and then outputs $h(\xbf)$.
+The generalization gap is then the deviation between the expected true risk $\EE_{h \sim \Q_\S} \L(h)$ and the expected empirical risk $\EE_{h \sim \Q_\S} \Lemp(h)$.